nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 #### ConsentRequestItem

 With the [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) it is possible to request a consent of the peer to an arbitrary text and thus reach agreement on a certain non machine-processable context.
-To request an accept/reject decision from a peer to a free text, the ConsentRequestItem is used.

 Please do not use the ConsentRequestItem to submit tons of text to the peer Identity.
 It is meant to be a short consent or summary the user agrees to.
 Please move longer text to external websites.
 The ConsentRequestItem is also not meant for contractual agreements.